nagypeter/weblogic-on-oke-workshop/tutorials/sample.app.pipeline.md

 ![alt text](images/deploy.sample/15.step.details.png)

 When the workflow is completed the application is available on your WebLogic domain.

-To open the application you can use any of the public IP address of the nodes.
+To open the application you can use the loadbalancer (domain1-cluster-1-traefik-xxxxxx) IP address of the nodes.
 For example what you have defined for WLS_IP as environment variable in Oracle Pipelines.

 The port number for the loadbalancer can be determined to get information about the service of the loadbalancer.
 If you setup your WebLogic on OKE environment following [this tutorial](setup.weblogic.kubernetes.md) then TRAEFIK loadbalancer is deployed and the default port is 30305.
 To check the port number execute the following `kubectl` command.